esr360/Noah/README.md

 ### Usage

-Each executable task has its own `.js` file (found in the `/build/tasks/` directory) which is where your project specific details are passed for that task.
+Each executable task has its own `.js` file &ast; (found in the `/build/tasks/` directory) which is where your project specific details are passed for that task.
 Executing a task typically looks something like:

 ```js
 NOAH.task({